 Highly regarded for its heavy yields and superior flavour

-Suitable for either spring or autumn planting
+Suitable for either spring planting

 Height Up to 150cm (59.1in)

 Spread Up to 45cm (17.7in)

 5 Options From£5.99

 5 Options From£9.29

 Spring planting.From New Zealand breeding, this vigorous variety was voted the best in commercial grower taste tests in 2006.
 The consistently uniform, green spears are so tender and stringless, they can be eaten raw or sliced in salads.
 This long lasting variety is highly regarded for its heavy yields and superior flavour.
 Unlike many traditional varieties, Asparagus 'Pacific 2000' is suitable for either spring planting.
 Although asparagus beds take several years to establish, each asparagus crown can produce up to 25 spears per year and will continue cropping for 25 years.
 Height: 150cm (59").
 Spread: 45 cm (18").
 Supplied as 1 year old crowns.

 10 asparagus crowns (T11294P)